hackerschoice/hackerschoice.github.io/segfault/faq/index.md

    You likely got `out of heap memory`, `resource temporarily unavailable` or `Disk quota exceeded`.
 The FREE service is [restricted](../youcheapfuck) and the outbound traffic is throttled.
 Upgrade your server and [enjoy unlimited resources](../buy-an-upgrade).
 1. **I get an SSH error**
    Likely you got `Bad configuration option: setenv` when trying to log in to your existing server.
 You need to update your OpenSSH client to a newer version (`ssh -V`).
+1. **How can I install services or daemons**
+   Take a look at `/sec/usr/etc/rc.local`.
+This file is excuted on bootup.
+There is no systemctl.

 ### Contact